To be published by Unbound, September 1st, 2018

 His ‘family of frogs’ started giving public displays in the early 1860s and in 1865 he included Agnes.
 By the time she was nine, she was performing in Paris with her brother Willie.

 In September 1875, at the age of 14, Agnes made history by swimming the River Thames from London Bridge to Greenwich.
+She went on to become Champion Lady Swimmer of the World.

 The Lambeth Baths